ibmdb/node-ibm_db/README.md

 If no solution found, you can open a new issue on github or start a new topic in google groups.

-## Database APIs
+## How to get ibm_db instance?

-The simple api is based on instances of the `Database` class.
-You may get an instance in one of the following ways:
+The simple api is based on the instances of `Database` class.
+You may get an instance by one of the following ways:

 ```javascript
 require("ibm_db").open(connectionString, function (err, conn){